 After identifying the species of termites that have infested a house, it is possible to find a realistic solution.
 In many cases, bait will help eliminate termites by attracting them to a poison that is then spread throughout the entire colony.
 These stations are usually applied around the perimeter of the house or structure and monitored every month for an activity, once termites are found a poisonous bait will replace a portion of the stations and termites will continue to feed and those share with the entire colony.
 This method of control can take about 4 months to completely eliminate a termite colony but are very effective.

 Bait is best when the infestation is limited and has only started.
 It may not be the best choice if the termites have already caused extensive damage, but can be used in conjunction with other termite treatments for the best in total termite control.

 Wood treatments can be a useful way to eliminate termites or prevent them from causing damage to the structure.
 The treatment can be applied directly to the wood, but it is applied only to unfinished wood, this would be wood that is not painted or sealed.
 This type of treatment is done by applying a wood preservative that has a naturally occurring borate that makes the wood indigestible to wood destroying insects.

 Chemical Treatments are one of the best ways to control termites and this can be applied to the entire perimeter of the house or structure, into the soil and a preventative treatment as well as a control method for subterranean termites.
-These methods relies on the termites behavior of moving through the soil throughout the day.
+These methods rely on the termites' behavior of moving through the soil throughout the day.